 Focus on nonnegotiable expenses, such as housing, food, utilities, and health care first.
 Make every effort to ensure they’re by guaranteed income sources that last your lifetime.
 There are essentially 3 sources of guaranteed income.

-For most people, this source is the foundation for retirement income.
+For many people, this source is the foundation for retirement income.
 You may claim benefits at the age of 62.
 However, taking benefits at your full retirement age (FRA) or later generally translates to a higher monthly benefit.

 According to the US Department of Labor, only 14% of workers have a defined benefit pension plan.2 If you’re one of those people, I recommend weighing the pros and cons of withdrawing that money as a lump sum or stream of income.